Do you have a mature view of marriage?

-Are you truly a loving wife?
+Signs you are truly a loving wife!

 I don’t know about you, but I tend to think I’m a pretty amazing wife!
 I mean I try to be respectful.
 I try to keep the house clean and tidy.
 I cook meals and bake sugary things I think my husband would like.
 I try to remember to encourage my husband from time to time.
 I’m faithful.
 So, I’m doing great, right?